MicrosoftDocs/Devices-docs/surface/use-system-center-configuration-manager-to-manage-devices-with-semm.md

 #### Download SEMM scripts for Configuration Manager

-After Microsoft Surface UEFI Manager is installed on the client Surface device, SEMM is deployed and managed with PowerShell scripts.
-You can download samples of the [SEMM management scripts](https://www.microsoft.com/download/details.aspx?id=46703) from the Download Center.
+After Microsoft Surface UEFI Manager is installed on the client Surface device, SEMM can be deployed and managed with PowerShell scripts.
+Get  samples of [SEMM management scripts](https://www.microsoft.com/download/details.aspx?id=46703) by downloading SEMM_PowerShell.zip from Surface Tools for IT.

 ## Deploy Microsoft Surface UEFI Manager